StudyFrenchSpanish

 For three reasons:

-2. It provides a wide variety of materials for many languages.
-It is simple in helping people expand their vocabulary, which is one of the essential aspects of learning a foreign language.
+- It provides a wide variety of materials for many languages.
+It is simple to help people expand their vocabulary, which is one of the essential aspects of learning a foreign language.

-3. It is free, and everyone loves free stuff.
+- It is free, and everyone loves free stuff.
 Plus, the website is beautiful and aesthetically pleasing to the eyes.
 The big button forces you to click and initiate the journey without spending a single penny.
-In the end, it’s a wastage of precious time.
+In the end, it’s a waste of precious time.

 My Memrise Review: Below-Average – 2/5